tresorg/cakephp-aclcomponent/README.md

 # cakephp-aclcomponent

-CakePHP3 does not come with ACL anymore.
-For those of us fond with this, some might remember the complications with the extra 3 database tables, difficulties testing the system, etc.
+## ACL without complications, based on a permissions array.

 Handle requests to your Cake3 controller methods based on a permissions array.

+CakePHP version 3 does not come with ACL anymore.
+For those of us fond of this, some might remember the complications with the extra 3 database tables, difficulties testing the system, etc.

 ## About